ufkapano/graphtheory/README.md

 classes implementing this interface.
 Graph nodes can be any hashable Python objects.
 Directed edges are instances of the Edge class.
-Graphs are instances of the Graph class (several versions).
+Simple graphs are instances of the Graph class (several versions).
 Multigraphs are instances of the MultiGraph class.
 Many algorithms are implemented using a unified approach.
 There are separate classes and modules devoted to different algorithms.